 Mayors are empowered to accept or reject notifications of birth which would cause a child to be entered in a family register and thereby become Japanese.
 They are not empowered to naturalize or denaturalize.

 The Minister of Justice is empowered to accept or reject a petition for naturalization, or a petition for renunciation.
 The Minister of Justice is also empowered to intitiate denaturalization (expatriation) procedures against nationals the minister considers no longer qualified to be nationals.

-Lawmakers make this differentiation knowing which states would -- and which states would not -- accept a declaration of abandonment made to a Japanese authority as grounds for denaturalization (expatriation).
-In other words, Japanese law is content with leaving the effects of the declaration of abandonment to the laws of other states.
+Japanese lawmakers differentiate between these two kinds of declarations, -- knowing which states would, and which states would not, accept a declaration of abandonment made to a Japanese authority as grounds for denaturalization (expatriation).
+In other words, Japanese law leaves the effects of a declaration of abandonment of another state's nationality to the laws of the state.
 This avoids conflict with more tolerant states which might object to a more aggressive law that would force another state's national, who happened to be Japanese, to lose its nationality as a condition for remaining Japanese.

 Note that Article 11, Paragraph 2 of the Nationality Law provides that Japanese nationals who have the nationality of another state will lose their Japanese nationality if they select that state's nationality in accordance with its laws (translation mine).

 2. Nationals of Japan who possess the nationality of a foreign state, when they have chosen the nationality of that state in accordance with the laws of that foreign state, will lose the nationality of Japan.

 This clearly shows that the declaration of "abandonment" is intended to dovetail with similar "choice" provisions in the nationality laws of other states that denaturalize nationals who declare their choice of another state's nationality.
 The same principle of nationality loss applies when choosing to naturalize.